Skip to main content

 Setback distances are often different on the front, sides, and rear of a lot.

-You can display setbacks in Giraffe using simple drawing tools.
+You can display setbacks in Giraffe using simple drawing tools, or with the Envelope flow node.

 1. Copy the parcel area